Workflow for a CUDA* to SYCL* Migration

 Prerequisites

-To use your local development system, you must have the following:
+Alternatively, to use a local development system, you must have access to the following:

-- Access to the Base Kit.
-This toolkit provides core tools and libraries to develop high-performance applications across diverse architectures.
-The Base Kit includes the Intel® DPC++ Compatibility Tool, which is useful in assisted migration of your CUDA sources.
+- The Base Kit, which provides core tools and libraries to develop high-performance applications across diverse architectures.

-For a complete set of migration resources, see Migrate with SYCL.
+For a complete set of migration resources, see Migrate from CUDA to C++ with SYCL.

-To migrate to SYCL, ensure you have a working CUDA application.
+To port your source code to C++ with SYCL, ensure you have a working CUDA application.
 You can migrate your CUDA sources by either:

 - Auto-generating most of the SYCL code using the Intel DPC++ Compatibility Tool, which provides a side-by-side comparison of CUDA to SYCL code.